selfspin/selfspin.github.io/_pages/about.md

 ---

 Welcome!
 I am currently an undergraduate in [School of Data Science](http://www.sds.fudan.edu.cn) at Fudan University.
-My research interests are mainly on Artificial Intelligence, Statistics and Algorithm.
+My research interests are mainly on optimization and other related topics in machine learning theory.
+I also serve as a reviewer for AISTATS, ICML.

-During my undergraduate career, I have the fortune to be advised by Professor [Luo Luo](https://luoluo-sds.github.io/), doing the research on stochastic optimization, minimax optimization and distributed optimization.